Research Scientist Visa Sponsorship Jobs in Ohio

 Which visa types are most common for research scientist roles in Ohio?

-The H-1B is the most common visa for research scientists in Ohio, as most roles require at least a master's degree in a specific scientific discipline, satisfying the specialty occupation requirement.
+The H-1B visa is the most common visa for research scientists in Ohio, as most roles require at least a master's degree in a specific scientific discipline, satisfying the specialty occupation requirement.
 The O-1A is an option for researchers with published work, awards, or peer review experience demonstrating extraordinary ability.
-J-1 research scholar status is also widely used at Ohio's university-affiliated research institutions.
+J-1 visa research scholar status is also widely used at Ohio's university-affiliated research institutions.

 Which cities in Ohio have the most research scientist sponsorship jobs?